on particle measuring

 Germany: No, there are no final specifications at the moment.
 The PTB (Physikalisch Technische Bundesanstalt, the German national test authority) in Braunschweig is responsible for this, and has been working on it for some time.

 The Netherlands: Yes.
 In the Netherlands all legal conditions (technical specifications, legislation, approval, measuring procedure) for introducing particle concentration measurement are in place.
 The deadline for introduction has been set as 01/07/2022.
+The AVL DiTEST Counter was successfully approved by the measuring institute of the Netherlands, NMi, in October 2021.

 Belgium: No. In Belgium, there is a proposal for the equipment specifications and the measuring procedure; the legal conditions, however, are still under discussion.